 What is obesity?

-Obesity is a condition in which a person has an abnormally high and unhealthy proportion of body fat.
+Obesity is a condition in which a person has an unhealthy amount and/or distribution of body fat.

 To measure obesity, researchers commonly use a scale known as the body mass index (BMI).
-BMI is calculated by dividing a person's weight (in kilograms) by their height (in meters) squared.
-BMI provides a more accurate measure of obesity or being overweight than weight alone.
+BMI is calculated by dividing a person’s weight (in kilograms) by their height (in meters) squared (commonly expressed as kg/m2).
+(See our BMI calculator here.)
+BMI provides a more accurate measure of obesity than weight alone, and for most people it is a fairly good (although indirect) indicator of body fatness.

-For children and adolescents (less than 20 years of age), overweight and obesity are based on the Centers for Disease Control and Prevention's (CDC) BMI-for-age growth charts:
+For children and adolescents (younger than 20 years of age), overweight and obesity are based on the Centers for Disease Control and Prevention’s (CDC’s) BMI-for-age growth charts, which are available at http://www.cdc.gov/growthcharts/clinical_charts.htm:

-Compared with people of normal weight, those who are overweight or obese are at greater risk for many diseases, including diabetes, high blood pressure, cardiovascular diseases, stroke, and certain cancers.
+Compared with people of normal weight, those who are overweight or obese are at greater risk for many diseases, including diabetes, high blood pressure, cardiovascular disease, stroke, and many cancers.
+Extreme or severe obesity is also associated with an increased death rate; heart disease, cancer, and diabetes are responsible for most of the excess deaths (1, 2).

 How common is overweight or obesity?